-When you find a minute (really, whenever you feel like it), pull out the frozen log, let it thaw a bit, slice into cookies and place them on a baking sheet in the oven.
+When you find a free moment (really, whenever you feel like it), pull out the frozen log.
+Let it thaw a bit, slice it up, and arrange the portioned dough on a baking sheet in the oven.

-And you’ve got something pretty amazing.
+Bake for about 15 minutes, and you’ve got something pretty amazing.

 Martha Stewart’s Cookies available in Paperback and Kindle from Amazon

 I say this (and mean it!) about a lot of cookies, but you truly can’t eat just one Earl Grey shortbread cookie.

 For one thing, they’re small, at least the way I roll the logs of dough.
 So it’s okay to eat more than one!

 Silpat silicone pan liners are perfect for cookie baking – read our full review here.